This post is about an interesting place you can look for “suspects” when you are prospecting.

 But in this messy CRM may lie some great nuggets.

-Many relationships the company has had are buried in these old records.
-If your new job or territory allows you to approach some of the thousands of people in this database, you should because all relationships help you sell and often they change the whole game.
+Many relationships the company has had are buried in these old records and relationships are the biggest factor in helping you sell and often they change the whole game.

 Time and again I’ve seen the current sales people and managers in a company overlook what potential lives in these “dusty” old CRM records.
 Their focus is on what is going on today.
 What’s in today’s pipeline.